 Figure 2.
-Flowchart depicting the analysis for the three case studies.
+Flowchart depicting the analysis for the three case studies; var. = variables; black boxes refer to step done on R without the use of the graphic interface.

-Case study A: Diet-related differences in dental microwear
+Case study A: Diet-related differences in dental microwear between controlled-fed pigs.

 For each wear facet (crushing and shearing), data were analyzed separately.
 They were Box-Cox transformed, then checked for normality, homoscedasticity, and their ability to discriminate categories (Fig. 2A).
 Variables that passed the multi check were classified using the mean of the significant p-values from Tukey’s HSD post-hoc analysis of an ANOVA with diet as factor.
 They were ranked according to (1) the number of groups discriminated and (2) the arithmetic mean of Tukey’s HSD discriminant p-values (the p-value of non-discriminated groups were ignored for calculating this arithmetic mean).
 Among these variables, we retained only the 3 best-ranked variables (Top3).
 Afterward, all the retained variables for both crushing and shearing facets were combined.
 We performed a Principal Component Analysis (PCA) to explore their influence on data distribution.
 All analyses were done exclusively in trident.

-Case study B: Meta-analysis of a large multi-species sample
+Case study B: Meta-analysis of a large multi-species sample of cercopithecids.

 Data were Box-Cox transformed, then checked for normality, homoscedasticity, and their ability to discriminate categories (Fig. 2B).
 Variables that passed the checking step were classified using the results of a post-hoc analysis of an ANOVA with species as a factor.
 They were ranked according to (1) the number of groups discriminated and (2) the geometric mean of Tukey’s HSD discriminant p-values (the p-value of non-discriminated groups were ignored for calculating this geometric mean).
 Then, for each parameter (e.g., Asfc2), the best-ranked variable out of 14 (central + heterogeneity statistics, see Table 2) was selected.
 Afterward, we selected parameters with a correlation of Pearson below 0.70: variables correlated to more than 70 % with a better-ranked variable were systematically removed (calculated independently with R).
 The remaining variables were used for a PCA.
 All analyses were done in trident, but the boxplots of the first two principal components were modified for the purposes of this article in R using the ggplot2 package (Wickham et al., 2021).

-Case study C: Comparison with extant species to infer the diet of extinct species
+Case study C: Comparison with extant species to infer the diet of extinct ruminants

 First, the Bauges data were log-transformed (base 10), then checked for normality, homoscedasticity and their ability to discriminate species (Fig. 2C).
 Variables which passed the checking step were classified using (1) the number of groups discriminated by the post-hoc analysis of an ANOVA and (2) the geometric mean of Tukey’s HSD discriminant p-values (the p-value of non-discriminated groups were ignored for calculating this geometric mean).
-Just like case study B, for each parameter (e.g., Asfc2), the best ranked variable out of 14 (central + heterogeneity statistics) was selected, and variables correlated to more than 70 % with a better ranked variable were systematically removed (calculated independently with R).
+Just like case study B, for each parameter (e.g., Asfc2, Sa), the best-ranked variable out of 14 (central + heterogeneity statistics) was selected, and variables correlated to more than 70 % with a better-ranked variable were systematically removed (calculated independently with R).
 The remaining variables were used for a PCA.
 At this point, the surfaces of Gazellospira torticornis were added as supplementary individuals to the PCA.
-All analyses were done in trident, but the boxplots of the first two principal components were modified in R using the ggplot2 package. , the principal components were exported to R and used for an analysis of variance (ANOVA).
+All analyses were done in trident, but the boxplots of the first two principal components were modified in R using the ggplot2 package.
+Afterward, the principal components were exported to R and used for an analysis of variance (ANOVA).
 The post-hoc analysis was performed using Tukey’s HSD test.

 Results

-Case study A: Diet-related differences in dental microwear
+Case study A: Diet-related differences in dental microwear between controlled-fed pigs.